-Curriculum Lead: Mr P. Baxter (p.baxter@cncs.co.uk)
+Curriculum Leader: Mrs J. Green (j.green@cncs.co.uk)

 Specification: GCSE Design and Technology (8552)

 The GCSE Design & Technology sets out the knowledge and skills required to undertake the problem solving process of designing, prototyping and evaluating products in a range of different materials.
 The course is both theoretical and practical, and aims to cover all the skills required of a 21st century product designer.
 These include sketching, CAD-CAM, prototyping and idea generation.
 Furthermore, students will also develop their mathematical and scientific knowledge and understanding in relation to design & technology.